stashed/docs/docs/guides/latest/workloads/statefulset.md

 ## Backup Volumes of a StatefulSet

 This section will show you how to use Stash to backup volumes of a StatefulSet.
 Here, we are going to deploy a StatefulSet with a PVC and generate some sample data in it.
-Then, we will backup this sample data using Stash.
+Then, we are going to backup this sample data using Stash.

 **Deploy StatefulSet:**

-At first, We will deploy a StatefulSet.
+At first, We are going to deploy a StatefulSet.
 This StatefulSet will automatically generate sample data in `/source/data` directory.

 Below is the YAML of the StatefulSet that we are going to create,